shraddhabansode1150/HotelReservationManagementSystem/README.md

 * Only 3 capacities allowed in the system ( 3,4,5), throws exception if not in the range.
 * Database scheme diagram is also present (Location: cab-service/Database Schema Diagram.png.

-I have reference cab service application to create this hotel reservation application and will show in browser like below Here
+## Important note: I have reference cab service application to create this hotel reservation application and will show in browser like below
-// Car= hotel
+*Car= hotel
-//driver= employee
+*driver= employee
-//car list= hotel list
+*car list= hotel list
-//1 seater= 1 room
+*1 seater= 1 room
-//2 seater= 2 room
+*2 seater= 2 room
-//3 seater= 3 room
+*3 seater= 3 room